hokenssh/UrlsParser/README.md

 This WEB API application is a developed to extract the URLs from a text that is sent as text/plain to the backend.

-It is composed of two separate Docker containers that holds:
+It is composed of two projects:

 - ASP.net (core) backend (UrlsParser)
 - Unit Tests Project (UrlsParser.Tests)